 Today it has more than 180 associated companies and affiliates, and the support of important entities of the financial sector and the national government.
-In just two years, it has established itself as the representative guild of the technology and financial innovation industry in Colombia and one of the most active Fintech communities in Latin America.
+In just three years, it has established itself as the representative guild of the technology and financial innovation industry in Colombia and one of the most active Fintech communities in Latin America.

 Website – colombiafintech.co

 Digital Lenders’ Association of India (DLAI), comprising 80+ members with $5-6 billion in annual disbursements, represent around 85% of the transaction volume of digital credit industry in India.